mmbman/Katagiri/jewel-mirror-awareness.md

 You need to study and understand these, because in the Zen teachings you will often encounter complicated and paradoxical expressions.

-For example, if you read the Fukan Zazen-gi, the Universal Recommendation for Zazen by Dogen Zenji, you will come across the following: “Think of nonthinking...This in itself is the essential art of zazen.”
+For example, if you read the *Fukan Zazen-gi*, the Universal Recommendation for Zazen by Dogen Zenji, you will come across the following: “Think of nonthinking...This in itself is the essential art of zazen.”

 You cannot understand this statement intellectually, but our daily life is just like that.
 That’s why Dogen Zenji says: “This in itself is the essential art of zazen.”
 The essential art of your life.
 The essential art of the tree’s life, or the bird’s life, and so on.

 “Think of nonthinking” means that “not to have a thought” implies “to have a thought.”
 So in that sense thinking lies within not thinking.